hunnyopenxcell/sales-analyst-agent/README.md

 ### 1. Prerequisites

 - Python 3.8+
-- An active OpenAI API key.
+- An active Google API key with the Gemini API enabled.
 - An email account (e.g., Gmail) configured for SMTP access.

 ### 2. Clone the Repository